nytud/hunlp-GATE/README.md

 make build
 ```

-This will create files in the directory ./build/Lang_Hungarian.
+This will create hungarian.jar in the directory Lang_Hungarian.

-TODO: build file for: compiling Java files; generating hungarian.jar

 ##Udating the plugin repository